With its gorgeous beaches, guarantee of sunshine and wide-range of affordable resorts Spain has long been the UK’s favourite holiday destination.

 When is the next travel update?

-Changes tend to come into place the Monday following the announcement.
+Changes tend to come into place on the Sunday or Monday following the announcement.